 - Dishonesty, such as cheating, plagiarism or knowingly furnishing false information to the University, faculty or other officers or employees of the University. - Forgery, alteration or misuse of university documents, records or identification. - Issuance of a worthless check made payable to Troy University. - 4.
-Actual or threatened physical abuse, threat of violence, intimidation, hazing, harassment, or any other act that endangers the health or safety of any person. - Any sexual conduct that takes place without the victim's consent, sexual harassment, or sexual misconduct. - Destruction, damage, or misuse of university property, public, or private. - Theft, attempted theft, burglary, attempted burglary, accessory to these acts, and/or possession of stolen property. - Unauthorized manufacture, sale, delivery, use, or possession of any drug or drug paraphernalia defined as illegal under local, state, or federal law. - 9.
+Actual or threatened physical abuse, threat of violence, intimidation, hazing, harassment, or any other act that endangers the health or safety of any person. - Any sexual conduct that takes place without the victim's consent, sexual harassment, or sexual misconduct. - Destruction, damage, or misuse of university property, public, or private. - 7.
+Theft, attempted theft, burglary, attempted burglary, accessory to these acts, and/or possession of stolen property. - Unauthorized manufacture, sale, delivery, use, or possession of any drug or drug paraphernalia defined as illegal under local, state, or federal law. - 9.
 The unlawful possession, use, or distribution of alcoholic beverages, public drunkenness, driving under the influence, or the public display of alcoholic beverages and the use or display of such in public areas of the residence halls and all other public areas of the campus. - 10.
 Participation in any form of gambling.

 - 11. Use, possession, display or distribution of any rifle, shotgun, handgun, or other lethal or dangerous device capable of launching a projectile by air, gas, explosion or mechanical means (including BB guns, air-soft guns, and paintball guns).
 Only duly-constituted law enforcement officers may possess firearms on campus. - 12.
-Use, possession, display or distribution of any toy weapon which resembles a real weapon, any swords, any illegal knives, any explosives (including fireworks and sparklers), any martial arts weapons or any devices which are used to threaten the safety and well-being of any person. - Disorderly conduct, including rioting, inciting to riot, assembling to riot, raiding, inciting to raid, and assembling to raid university properties. - 14.
-Lewd, indecent, obscene behavior, expression, or dress which would be disturbing or alarming to others.
-This includes but is not limited to exposure of undergarments or genitals or buttocks; breasts are not to be displayed in a way deemed offensive to others. - Trespassing or unauthorized entry to or use of university facilities. - 16.
+Use, possession, display or distribution of any toy weapon which resembles a real weapon, any swords, any illegal knives, any explosives (including fireworks and sparklers), any martial arts weapons or any devices which are used to threaten the safety and well-being of any person. - 13.
+Disorderly conduct, including rioting, inciting to riot, assembling to riot, raiding, inciting to raid, and assembling to raid university properties. - 14.
+Pervasive behavior or dress that is objectively offensive and detracts from the educational experience of other students. - Trespassing or unauthorized entry to or use of university facilities. - 16.
 Unauthorized use or attempted use of any services belonging to or provided by the University, including but not limited to, computer, telephone, cable television, copying facilities, or any other such service. - 17.
 Unauthorized possession of a key to any university facility. - 18.
 Interference with the use of or access to university facilities, obstruction or disruption of teaching, research, administration, service, disciplinary procedures, or other activities on university property by either university or non-university person or groups. - Classroom disruption to include any classroom behavior that interferes with the instructor's ability to conduct class or the ability of other students to learn. - 20.
-Failure to dress appropriately for academic exercises or campus events including no footwear, pajamas, dirty clothes offensive to others and head coverings indoors unless considered to be a part of religious dress.
+Failure to dress appropriately for academic exercises or campus events including no footwear, pajamas, dirty clothes offensive to others and head coverings indoors unless considered to be a part of religious dress. - 21.
+Failure to promptly comply with directions of university officials (faculty, staff or student employees) or law enforcement